phanerka/link-stash/Lediting/1. Room Making/1. Level editor/Room size n borders.md

 > - a row of 4 : 3 screens touching each other (in general, they do not intersect nor have space in-between)
 > - borders on sides
 >
+> %%
+> TODO:: okay what the fuck is that shit v. where is it pulled from. from what ass.
+> verify
+> %%
 > The game takes the `1024 x 768` (4 : 3) resolution as base (as well as for camera size). *Any other resolution is just this one being scaled to said resolution's height with width being extended.*
 > \[imagine a pic here]
 > *A proof: no matter what resolution is, the game uses same spot to switch cameras.*